Modify the Read More in WordPress

 Customizing this link lets you match your brand’s tone, add a clearer call to action, or turn a plain text link into a styled button.
 A product review site might use “Read the Full Review.”
 A news blog might prefer “Continue Reading.”
 A recipe site might go with “Get the Full Recipe.”
 The possibilities are as varied as the sites using WordPress.

-There are a few different ways to change the Read More link in WordPress, depending on whether you want to modify a single post or apply a change across your entire site.
-This guide covers four methods: using the Block Editor (Gutenberg), using the Classic Editor, editing your theme’s functions.php file with a PHP filter, and using a plugin.
-It also includes a section on styling the link as a button with CSS.
+There are several ways to change the Read More link in WordPress, depending on whether you want to modify a single post or apply a change across your entire site.
+This guide covers the most reliable methods: using the Block Editor (Gutenberg), using the Classic Editor, editing your theme’s functions.php file with a PHP filter, using a plugin, and setting up the Read More link in Full Site Editing (FSE) block themes.
+It also includes a section on styling the link as a button with CSS, plus fixes for common problems.

 Some methods affect only the post you are editing.
 Others apply sitewide.
 The right choice depends on what you are trying to accomplish.
 If you just want a different label on one specific post, the editor methods are quickest.
 If you want every Read More link on your site to say the same thing and look consistent, the PHP approach is the way to go.